 In addition to the previously mentioned facilities, we maintain separate bank credit lines with financial institutions to meet working capital needs of our subsidiary operations.
-As of December 31, 2023, such uncommitted credit lines totaled \$308.6 million, of which \$294.2 million was unused.
-Under the Credit Agreement, total subsidiary borrowings cannot exceed \$300.0 million in the first, second and fourth quarters, and \$600.0 million in the third quarter of each year.
-Due to these limitations, additional borrowings of \$285.6 million could have been made under these lines as of December 31, 2023.
+As of December 31, 2024, such uncommitted credit lines totaled \$290.5, of which \$266.1 was unused.
+Under the Credit Agreement, total subsidiary borrowings cannot exceed \$300.0 in the first, second and fourth quarters, and \$600.0 in the third quarter of each year.
+Additional borrowings of \$266.1 could have been made under these lines as of December 31, 2024.

-Our long-term debt has a rating of Baa1 from Moody's Investor Services and BBB from Standard and Poor's, both with a stable outlook.
+Our long-term debt has a rating of Baa1 with stable outlook from Moody's Investor Services and BBB from Standard and Poor's with negative outlook.
 Both of the credit ratings are investment grade.
 Rating agencies use proprietary methodology in determining their ratings and outlook which includes, among other things, financial ratios based upon debt levels and earnings performance.